It’s difficult living with an anxiety disorder. While most people experience a bit of worry…

 This condition leads to flashbacks, nightmares and insomnia.
 Often accompanied by depression or substance abuse, post-traumatic stress disorder can occur at any age, including childhood.
 People with PTSD startle easily, become emotionally numb, lose interest in things they used to enjoy, have trouble feeling affectionate, be irritable, become more aggressive, or even become violent.
 They avoid situations that remind them of the original incident, and anniversaries of the incident are often very difficult.
 PTSD symptoms seem to be worse if the event that triggered them was deliberately initiated by another person, as in a mugging or a kidnapping.

-GAD affects about 6.8 million American adults; twice as many women as men.
+GAD affects about 6.8 million American adults, and it affects twice as many women as men.
 It develops gradually and can begin at any point in the life cycle, although the years of highest risk are between childhood and middle age.
 It is diagnosed when a person worries excessively about specific problems for at least 6 months.
 People with GAD can’t get rid of their concerns, even when they intellectually understand that their anxiety is more intense than the situation warrants.
 They can’t relax, startle easily, and have difficulty concentrating.
 Physical symptoms that often accompany the anxiety include fatigue, headaches, muscle tension, muscle aches, difficulty swallowing, trembling, twitching, irritability, sweating, nausea, lightheadedness, having to go to the bathroom frequently, feeling out of breath, and hot flashes.

 Sudden attacks of terror accompanied by physical symptoms that may include heart palpitations, shortness of breath, dizziness, or abdominal distress.
 Panic disorder is one of the most treatable of anxiety disorders.
 It is twice as common in women as men.